fat-forensics/fat-forensics/doc/api.rst

 API Reference (|version|)
 +++++++++++++++++++++++++

-This is the class and function reference of fat-forensics.
+This is the class and function reference of FAT Forensics.
 Please refer to the :ref:`full user guide <user_guide>` for further details, as the class and function raw specifications may not be enough to give full guidelines on their uses.